UniverseXYZ/DataScraper/README.md

 ### The DataScraper is a component within the Universe Marketplace Backend that acts as middleware between the ethereum blockchain and the Universe Backend.

+Run the beta with: `docker-compose build && docker-compose up`

 Features in the DataScraper include firing events on:
 * NFT Transfers
      * ERC721 Transfers